-1.1 The purpose of this report is to present to Members of the Employment Learning and Skills and Community Policy Performance the Final Report for the Scrutiny Topic Group "Better Jobs".
-A detailed report is contained in appendix 1.
+1.1 The purpose of this report is to present to the Executive Board the Scrutiny Topic Group report "Better Jobs".
+The report was prepared by the Employment Learning and Skills and Community (ELS&C) PPB.
+The full report is contained in appendix 1.
+The Chair of the Committee, will present the report findings

-2.0 RECOMMENDATION: That

-- (1) Members approve the conclusions and recommendations presented in the report. - (2) The recommendations are presented to the Executive Board for consideration.
+2.0 RECOMMENDATION: That Executive Board approves the conclusions and recommendations presented in the report.